-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 'I feel good'

 Dr. Goodrich stands in Operating Room Number 10.
 It's a drab off-white, and empty of people.
 Two operating tables sit in the middle of the room, abutted together.
-A 3D replica model of the boys' heads sits between them.
+A 3D replica of the boys' heads sits between them.

 It's 6:52 a.m.